tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/Before the HOL - Implementing Azure Virtual Desktop in the enterprise.md

     - Create a new **Resource group**
     - Select a **Region**
     - Create an **Admin password**
-    - Create an **AD Domain name**, such as **myavd.sample**
+    - Create an **AD Domain name**, such as **myavd.com**
     - Create a **Custom UPN suffix** for AVD, such as **"myavd"**

-        >**Note**: Unless you are using a fully qualified domain name for the domain controller, make sure to use a domain that doesn't resolve to a domain that isn't yours.
-Example: **myavd.sample**.
-Otherwise, the deployment will fail.
+      >**Note**: Keep this short, no more than 5 characters, or you can run into errors due to the length of your virtual machine names.

     - Create a **Default user password**
     - For **VM Size**, choose a [SKU in your region](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines).
 Our default is `Standard_A2_v2`.
     - Select **Review + create**

-    >**Note**: Make sure that you save these inputs, they will be needed for reference when you go through the HOL Step-by-Step.
+    >**Note**: Make sure that you save these inputs, especially the password, they will be needed for reference when you go through the HOL Step-by-Step.

     ![This image shows the values to enter into the custom template for the setup of the AVD domain controller.](images/avdcustomdeployment.png "Azure Virtual Desktop custom deployment template")